Xilinx/KRS/sphinx/source/docs/howto.md

 <!-- where `$_loop_dev` is the loop device used (which you can figure out by substracting one to `sudo losetup -f`). -->

-**A simpler approach was implemented in KRS with `colcon krs umount --fix`** which does exactly the same.
+**A simpler approach was implemented in KRS with `colcon acceleration umount --fix`** which does exactly the same.

 #### How do I handle "board_part definition was not found" type of issues?